peterdri/ece-communications-labs/_ece450/lab1/noisy-bpsk-histogram.md

 3. Observe the $$log_{10}(BER)$$ value output from the number sink while $$\sigma$$ increases.
 As the two bits in the histogram overlap, more bit errors occur.
 4. Find the $$\sigma$$ value at which point the gaussian distributions are completely indistinguishable (you can change histogram parameters and the granularity of the *QT GUI Range* widget to help with this).
    - Stop the flowgraph and set this $$\sigma$$ value as default.
 Start the flowgraph and check the BER at this point.
+5. Disable the *Add Const* block and set the *Scale* parameter of the *Char To Float* to 1.
+This is now a unipolar communication system.
+Repeat steps 2-4 above with this unipolar system.
+6. Re-enable the *Add Const* block and set the *Scale* parameter of the *Char To Float* to 0.5 so that the system is bipolar again.

 {% include alert.html title="Deliverable question 1" class="info" content="What is the significance of the $$\sigma$$ value at which point the gaussians are indistinguishable?"%}

-{% include alert.html title="Deliverable question 2" class="info" content="What is the maximum BER value for a random binary bitstream made up of an equal number of 1s and 0s?
+{% include alert.html title="Deliverable question 2" class="info" content="What is the maximum BER value for a random binary bitstream made up of an equal number of each bit?
 Explain." %}

+{% include alert.html title="Deliverable question 3" class="info" content="What is the difference in noise resilience between the bipolar and the unipolar systems?
+How does this manifest in the histogram?" %}

 Review the [section deliverables](#part-2-deliverables) before moving on.